Dezota/dremio-clickhouse-connector/README.md

 ## Building and Installation

 1. In root directory with the pom.xml file run `mvn clean install`
 2. Take the resulting `target/dremio-clickhouse-plugin-19.1.0-202111160130570172-0ee00450.jar` file put it in to the `/opt/dremio/jars` folder of your Dremio 19.1.0 installation.
-The Clickhouse JDBC Driver is included in the compiled jar and doesn't need to be included seperately in `/opt/dremio/jars/3rdparty`.
+The Clickhouse JDBC Driver is included in the compiled jar and doesn't need to be included separately in `/opt/dremio/jars/3rdparty`.
 3. Restart Dremio

 ## Docker Instructions